 Advanced manufacturing is not your old-school line of work.
-This industry is tackling some of the world’s greatest challenges such as climate change, life threatening diseases and food insecurity.
-But over 25% of Canada’s manufacturing workforce is over the age of 55 and few youth are filling the gap.
+This industry is tackling some of the world’s greatest challenges, such as climate change, life-threatening diseases and food insecurity.
+But over 25% of Canada’s manufacturing workforce is over 55, and few youths are filling the gap.
 There is an urgent need to secure a dynamic and self-sustaining future workforce for advanced manufacturing in Canada.
 Proof Strategies was enlisted by Next Generation Manufacturing Canada (NGen) to educate young people on the amazing opportunities within the sector and promote advanced manufacturing as an attractive career choice.

 Where did we start?